szellmann/visionaray/README.md

 ### Common library

-The viewer application and the examples statically link with the Visionaray-common library that provides functionality such as windowing classes or mouse interaction.
+The viewer application and the examples link with the Visionaray-common library that provides functionality such as windowing classes or mouse interaction.
 The Visionaray-common library is **not part of the public API** and interfaces may change between releases.

 - `src/common`: library private to the viewer and example applications